oxheadalpha/tezos-faucet-backend/README.md

 - `CAPTCHA_SECRET`: faucet ReCAPTCHA secret key (mandatory if `ENABLE_CAPTCHA=true`)
 - `RPC_URL`: Tezos node RPC URL to connect to

-### Profile Configuration

-Profiles are configured in the [profiles.json](./profiles.json) file.
-Each profile is an object with the following properties:

-- `amount`: The amount of Tez to be distributed for the specified profile.
-Default for `USER`: `1`, for `BAKER`: `6000`.
-- `challengesNeeded`: The number of challenges needed if no CAPTCHA is provided.
-Default for both `USER` and `BAKER`: `6`.
-- `challengesNeededWithCaptcha`: The number of challenges needed if a valid CAPTCHA is provided.
-Default for both `USER` and `BAKER`: `5`.
-- `difficulty`: The difficulty level of the challenge if no CAPTCHA is provided.
-Default for both `USER` and `BAKER`: `5`.
-- `difficultyWithCaptcha`: The difficulty level of the challenge if a valid CAPTCHA is provided.
-Default for both `USER` and `BAKER`: `4`.

-The [src/profiles.ts](src/profiles.ts) file imports this JSON file and validates these properties.
-If any property is missing or invalid, an error will be thrown.
-If `DISABLE_CHALLENGES` is `true`, only `amount` is required.

 Optional:

 - `API_PORT`: API listening port (default: `3000`)